-Exams: We will have a midterm exam in class on Friday, October 3.
-No make-up midterm exam will be offered.
-The final exam is Friday, December 10, from 8am-10am.
+Exams: We will have a midterm exam in class on Tues.
+Oct 6.
+The final exam is Tuesday, Dec.
+15, from 3pm-5pm.
+If your final exam score is larger than your midterm exam score, then I will replace your midterm score with your final score.
 All students must take the final exam during the scheduled exam period, unless specifically exempted by university rules.
-Both exams are open-book and open-notes.
-If it will help your grade, I will replace your midterm grade with your score on the final exam.